I want to help readers reimagine and reuse old things to help save the environment.

 - Consider getting solar energy in your home to reduce your bills and impact on the environment.

-- Support wind energy to reduce our fossil fuel consumption and dependence.
+- Support politicians who advocate to reduce our fossil fuel consumption and dependence.

 - Reduce junk mail that comes to your home.

 - Shop plastic-free laundry detergent brands, like Dropps or Tru Earth.

 - Reduce floor tile use by recycling your old leather materials for decadent leather tiling.

 - Measure your home prior to your next paint job to reduce chances of purchasing excess paint.

 - Keeping your freezer full—it runs more efficiently that way.